enindu/httpsh/README.md

 # wsh

-A shell environment, but for web
+A shell environment, but for HTTP